2i2c-org/2i2c-org.github.io/content/collaborators/_index.md

   - block: markdown
     content:
       title: Our Collaborators
-      subtitle: These are organizations we've acknowledged in [our impact posts](https://2i2c.org/tag/impact) from the [2i2c blog](https://2i2c.org/blog).
-This is usually because of _funding_ or _collaborating on_ impact that 2i2c has had.
-Click each box to see the list of posts where they've been credited.
-We hope this shares credit and highlights the collaborative way that we do our work.
+      subtitle: These are organizations we've acknowledged in [our impact posts](https://2i2c.org/category/impact) from the [2i2c blog](https://2i2c.org/blog).
+This is usually because of _funding_ or _collaborating on_ impact that 2i2c has had, as part of our [commitment to collaborative practices](../open-practices).

   - block: portfolio
     content: